A Beginner's Guide to Eating Well (and Sticking to it)

 • Vegetarian meals;

-Optimize for the possibility of eating a balanced meal by completing the dish!
-This can look like…
+Similarly, you can optimize for the possibility of eating a balanced meal by completing the dish, such as…

 • Making/Ordering a salad;